An official website of the United States government.

 • Nature Conservancy.

-• The Don’t Move Firewood campaign is an outreach partnership managed by The Nature Conservancy.
+• Discover the importance of using local firewood to avoid spreading harmful forest pests.
+The Don’t Move Firewood campaign is an outreach partnership managed by The Nature Conservancy.
 The overarching goal of the campaign is to protect trees and forests all across North America from invasive insects and diseases that can travel in or on contaminated firewood.
 The central tenet of the Don’t Move Firewood campaign is that everyone has a role to play in slowing the spread of invasive tree killing insects and diseases, through making better informed firewood choices.
 For more information on how you can do your part, please see Frequently Asked Questions.

 • Firewood Month Toolkit -- During Firewood Month (October), reduce firewood movement to slow the spread of forest pests and diseases via the firewood pathway.